viki-sh/LOL-Analysis-/README.md

   frameborder="0"
 ></iframe>

 The p-value is less than the 0.5 significance level, and so we reject the null hypothesis.
-Thus, we can conclude that the missingness of `teamname` depends on the `league`.
+Thus, we can conclude that the missingness of `teamname` also depends on the `league`.

+# Hypothesis Testing